billkuck/NovuckFSharpPresentation/presentation-notes.md

 **Minutes 25-28: Benefits Discussion**
 - Quickly enumerate what we've achieved:
-  - ✅ Can't create an Eligible customer who isn't Registered (impossible in both languages!)
+  - ✅ Can't create a Standard tier customer who isn't Registered (impossible in both languages!)
   - ✅ Can't forget to check registration status (type enforces it)
   - ✅ Logic is simpler and clearer in both F# and C#
   - ✅ Domain language is explicit in the code